JSX666-5/SKGFusionKAN-jsx/README.md

 **Enhanced Feature Extraction for IoT Network Intrusion Detection Using GNNs and KAN**

-This repository contains the official implementation of the paper:
-"Enhanced Feature Extraction for IoT Network Intrusion Detection Using GNNs and KAN"

-**Authors**: Long Zhao, Shixun Ji, Bin Cheng, Bin He
-**Affiliation**: Tongji University, China

----

-##  Overview

 SKGFusionKAN is a novel IoT intrusion detection approach that:
 - **SKGraphSAGE**: Enhances GraphSAGE with a multi-scale selective kernel attention mechanism
 - **Gated Fusion**: Dynamically integrates multi-scale node and edge features
 - **KAN Classifier**: Leverages Kolmogorov-Arnold Networks for superior nonlinear modeling

----

 ##  Requirements